 John: Awesome, you guys.

-COMING UP: HOW TO SURVIVE NEW YEAR’S EVE
+→ PART II: HOW TO SURVIVE NEW YEAR’S EVE

 Also, you may want to check out a powerful forgiveness meditation that Dr. Bob has practiced for many years that is now a new iAwake release called The Freedom of Forgiveness, with a guided meditation led by Dr. Bob, and accompanied by brainwave entrainment music created by Douglas Prater.
 We would love to hear your experience with this amazing soundtrack.

 This blog was crafted from the transcript of an episode of The Journey of Integral Recovery podcast, recorded December 2, 2017, hosted by John Dupuy, Dr. Bob Weathers, and Douglas Prater, by Integral Recovery and iAwake Technologies’ editor Heidi Mitchell, www.heidimitchelleditor.com.

 If you’d like to watch the podcast video, click here!

 To check out more episodes of the popular Journey of Integral Recovery podcast, and to learn more about Integral Recovery, please visit www.integralrecoveryinstitute.com.